akmalovaa/mikrotik-proxy-manager/README.md

 - **Domain name**
 - **Public IP address** (optional, required for Let's Encrypt)
 - **USB storage** or internal memory for configuration storage (Recommended for real mikrotik devices)
+- **Skills**: Linux, Networking, MikroTik RouterOS, Debugging (If you've set it up and launched, congratulations, you're great.
+It's much easier to do this on Linux than on RouterOS)

 ## 🚀 Installation & Setup